dax8it/ATJIUJITSU-REAL-NEW/content/pages/welcome-back-members.md

 tags:
   - Blog
 ---
-We would like to take the time to welcome back AT Jiu-Jitsu NYC members!
-Through Martial Arts on Rails, you will be able to book your class sessions through our online booking platform.
-It is very important that you do so in order to take classes.
+Through Martial Arts on Rails, you will be able to book your class sessions in order to limit the amount of people in a class.
+It is very important that you do so in order to begin.

 In the link below, there is a step by step video tutorial for how to register, if you have not yet done so.

 ## <https://www.maonrails.com/signup/member/8s6>

 <br>

 If you already have an account with us please login below.